GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 ### Chrome Web Store

-If you are distributing an extension hosted in the Chrome Web Store, you must first publish the extension.
+If you are distributing an extension hosted in the Chrome Web Store, you must first [publish the extension][publish].
 Then, make a note of the following:

 - The **update URL**— `https://clients2.google.com/service/update2/crx`, that points to the Chrome Web Store.
 - The **extension's ID**— This can be found in the Chrome Web Store URL of the extension.